TKMM-Team/Tkmm-Wiki/wwwroot/docs/using-mods/index.md

 To install a mod from [GameBanana](https://gamebanana.com/totk), use <kbd><samp>Mod</samp></kbd> &gt; <kbd><samp>Install from Argument</samp></kbd> and provide the mod ID or URL.

-Alternatively, you can use the built-in [GameBanana browser](#installing-a-mod-from-the-gamebanana-browser) to browse and install mods.
+Alternatively, you can use the built-in <a href="#installing-a-mod-from-the-gamebanana-browser" rel="nofollow">GameBanana browser</a> to browse and install mods.

 <br>